rng-guy/NFSMWBartender/README.txt

  • the "ADVANCED" feature set lets you change cop-spawning behaviour and tables without limits.

 This document ANSWERS THE FOLLOWING QUESTIONS (in order):
- • "What does Bartender's "Basic" feature set offer?"
+ 1) • "What does Bartender's "Basic" feature set offer?"
- • "What does Bartender's "Advanced" feature set offer?"
+ 2) • "What does Bartender's "Advanced" feature set offer?"
- • "What should I know before I use Bartender?"
+ 3) • "What should I know before I use Bartender?"
- • "How do I install Bartender?"
+ 4) • "How do I install Bartender in my game?"
- • "How may I redistribute or bundle Bartender?"
+ 5) • "How may I redistribute or bundle Bartender?"
- • "What changed in each version of Bartender?"
+ 6) • "What changed in each version of Bartender?"

 You can view this document with web formatting on GitHub: https://github.com/rng-guy/NFSMWBartender